How Is a Class Certified in Pennsylvania?

 Long Story Short

-For more information on this area of law, see our overview of class action and mass torts, or reach out to a law firm for legal advice.
+For more information on this area of law and answers to common questions, see our overview of class action and mass torts, or reach out to a law firm for legal advice.